xelwarto/google-apps-groups-sync/README.md

 * Google API Configuration (**config.google**) - Configuration options which are specific to the Google API
 * LDAP Configuration (**config.ldap**) - Configuration options which are specific to the LDAP Connection
 * LDAP Search Configuration (**config.ldap.search**) - Configuration options which are specific to the LDAP Searches

+####Application Connectivity
+* The application will need to be able to communicate with the LDAP directory server usually on ports 389/tcp or 636/tcp.
+Please note: connectivity via ldaps (SSL) is not available at this time.
+* The application need standard web access to the internet on ports 80/tcp (HTTP) and 443/tcp (HTTPS).
+This is used to communicate with the Google servers when making API requests.

+####Google API Setup

+#####Client Secrets File
+This application makes use of the Google API for making changes to the groups in Google Apps.
+The API requests require proper authentiation and authorization through the use of OAuth 2.0.
+This requires that you first obtain a **client_secrets.json** file which contains the required API credentials.
+To obtain this file you must first create a project in the developer console https://console.developers.google.com.

 ## Application Usage